microsoft/AirSim/docs/reinforcement_learning.md

 # Reinforcement Learning in AirSim

-We below describe how we can implement DQN in AirSim using an OpenAI gym wrapper around AirSim API, and using stable baselines.
-We recommend installing stable-baselines3 in order to run these examples.
+We below describe how we can implement DQN in AirSim using an OpenAI gym wrapper around AirSim API, and using stable baselines implementations of standard RL algorithms.
+We recommend installing stable-baselines3 in order to run these examples (please see https://github.com/DLR-RM/stable-baselines3)

-CNTK provides several demo examples of [deep RL](https://github.com/Microsoft/CNTK/tree/master/Examples/ReinforcementLearning).
-We will modify the DeepQNeuralNetwork.py to work with AirSim.
-We can utilize most of the classes and methods corresponding to the DQN algorithm.
-However, there are certain additions we need to make for AirSim.

 #### Disclaimer